SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Market Behaviour/Week 4.md

 _Q.
 Is buying candy different from buying a car?_

+- Price of a candy is very different from the price of the car.
+- The decision to buy a car is a **high involvement** decision, while buying candy is a **low involvement** decision.

 ### 1. Key Ideas

 - Decision-making requires a lot of cognitive resources